modx-pro/Docs/docs/en/components/pdotools/snippets/pdopage.md

 - **ajaxElemLink** — jQuery selector of pagination links.
 By default is `pdopage .pagination a`

 The last two selector hopes that you have not changed the standard markup of pagination block in the parameter **&tplPageWrapper**.
-The whole logic is provided by connecting the javascript file from the parameter **&frontent_js**.
+The whole logic is provided by connecting the javascript file from the parameter **&frontend_js**.

 You do not need to enable parameter `&ajax`, non-empty `&ajaxMode` will do it himself.